-I invite you to take your time browsing our website, where you will find answers to many of the most commonly asked questions about all of our programs.
-Feel free to “like” our Facebook page, where we regularly post information about upcoming events, or check us out on instagram.
-And don’t hesitate to get in touch with me or any of my colleagues if you have more specific queries.
-You are always welcome to come visit us personally on the third floor of New Cabell Hall.
-Soyez les bienvenus.
-We’ll be happy to tell you more about our department, about our undergraduate courses, our major and minor, our graduate programs, our various opportunities for study abroad, or about our many wise and worldly students.
+I invite you to take time to browse our website, where you’ll find answers to many of the most commonly asked questions about all of our programs, and to visit our Facebook page, where we regularly post information about upcoming events.
+Don’t hesitate to get in touch with me or with any of my colleagues if you have more specific queries.
+You are also always welcome to visit us in person on the third floor of New Cabell Hall.
+We’ll be delighted to hear about your own particular interests and ambitions and to talk about any of the many aspects of French at UVA.